Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 1. Node A mines the transaction across the network.

-10. Node A & Node B being party to the contract will `/receive` decrypted payload, ACOTHs (for `PSV` also merkle root) from the respective Tessera Nodes.
+1. Node A & Node B being party to the contract will `/receive` decrypted payload, ACOTHs (for PSV also Merkle root) from the respective Tessera Nodes.

 11. Both Nodes execute the transaction and compare the ACOTHs (and execution hash for `PSV`) and update the transaction receipt accordingly to mark transaction execution completion.